helpfulBadger/blog/content/blog/envoy_opa_1_front_proxy.md

 Photo by [Mattia Serrani](https://unsplash.com/@mattserra13?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)

+# Getting Started with Envoy & Open Policy Agent --- 01 ---
-# Using Envoy as a Front Proxy
+## Using Envoy as a Front Proxy

 This is the 1st Envory & Open Policy Agent (OPA) Getting Started Guide.
 Each guide is intended to explore a single Envoy or OPA feature and walk through a simple implementation.
-Each guide builds on the concepts explored in the previous guide to deliver a very powerful authorization service by the end of the series.
+Each guide builds on the concepts explored in the previous guide with the end goal of building a very powerful authorization service by the end of the series.

 Here is a list of the Getting Started Guides that are currently available.